 Building an MVP

+It is less expensive to build social networks starting with an MVP.
 An MVP makes it possible for businesses to launch quickly and collect valuable user feedback.
 An MVP contains core functionality.
 It can be changed relatively easily based on valuable user feedback.

 An MVP of a social media app includes: